 Disputes and differences in business dealings are common.
-The overburdened courts and judicial system of our country are proof of the same.
-But a dispute must be resolved.
-Unresolved disputes in business hinder the smooth flow and future growth not only of domestic trade but also of international trade.
+Unresolved disputes in business hinder the smooth flow and growth of trade whether domestic or international.
 A dispute is normally resolved by way of litigation or through Alternative Dispute Resolution (ADR) mechanism.
 In litigation a dispute is referred to a court of Law.
 Litigation is expensive, time consuming and full of complexities.

-Alternative Dispute Resolution ("ADR") refers to any means of settling disputes outside of the courtroom.
+Alternative Dispute Resolution ("ADR") refers to any means of settling disputes outside the courtroom.
 ADR typically includes arbitration, mediation, negotiation, and conciliation.
 The above four methods of redressal and resolution of a dispute are collectively called Alternative Dispute Resolution as these are usually considered to be alternative to litigation.
-The number of cases to be resolved is piling up at the courts in a maddening way.
+The number of cases to be resolved is piling up at the courts.
 Besides, the constant rise in the costs of litigation coupled with time delays continues to plague the litigants.
 As a result of all this, the reliance on ADR methods is on the rise.

 The two most common forms of ADR are arbitration and mediation.
 Arbitration is a simplified version of a trial involving no discovery and simplified rules of evidence.
 Either both sides agree on one arbitrator, or each side selects one arbitrator and the two arbitrators elect the third to comprise a panel.
-Arbitration hearings usually last only a few hours and the opinions are not public record.
-Arbitration has long been used in labor, construction, and securities regulation, but is now gaining popularity in other business disputes.
+Arbitration hearings usually last only a few hours and the opinions are not on public record.
+Arbitration has long been used in labor, construction, and securities regulation, but is now gaining popularity in the resolution of other business disputes as well.

-In litigation a dispute is referred to a court of Law.
-Litigation is expensive, time consuming and full of complexities.
 ADR is a system whereby disputants resolve their disputes with minimum outside help.
 The ADR procedure consists of four basic methods of dealing with disputes which are:-